The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

-Robert Hood is a Cardiologist in Baltimore,, Maryland.
+Robert Hood is a Cardiologist practicing medicine in Baltimore,, Maryland.
 Dr. Hood is rated as a Distinguished provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Familial Ventricular Tachycardia, Necrosis, Mitral Valve Regurgitation, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Familial Ventricular Tachycardia, Necrosis, Mitral Valve Regurgitation, Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).

 Distinguished in Arrhythmias